thu-coai/JointGT/README.md

 python eval.py --src ${source_path} --tgt ${reference_path} --out ${model_output_path}
 ```

 During evaluation, `model_output_path` can be set to the generated file when running our inference codes. `source_path` can be set to `test.source` / `src-test.txt` in our pre-processed datasets. `reference_path` can be set to `test.target` / `tgt-test.txt` in our pre-processed datasets.
-More details can refer to the original repositories.
+Refer to the original repositories for more details.

 ## Citation